AliShahram/Airport-Mapper/readme.txt

     1) Simply run ./driver.py
       1.1) This will open the GUI

+-> Input files:
+	- The program takes Airports as the input with connecting flights having a source and destination
+	- The input file should have the format:
+	Count,    Value,     Destination,     Source

 -> Structure

   => Driver.py:
-		...
+	It is the core program and other methods are called from here ...

   => graph_app.py:
-		...
+	Generates the graph and creates the GUI using tkinter ...

   => importer.py:
-		...
+	Reads the input file and makes it compatible to be used by the rest of the program ...

   => frontend_server.py:
-		...
+	Takes the data from grap_data and opens a web browser window ...

   => /static/display_graph.js:
-		...
+	This is the main part of the program that creates the graph ...

   => /templates/index.html:
 		...

   => /input_files/:
+	Has the input files
 		...

+-> Required Libraries
+	-Pandas need to be installed in the system

 -> For more info please read the 'write-up' file or feel free to contact me.